24 Hours in Oxford

 Christ Church Meadows are (unsurprisingly) owned by Christ Church College.

 If Magdalen was one of Oxford’s most famous colleges, Christ Church is the most famous.
 It was where Charles I lived and dined during his tenure in Oxford, it boasts the smallest cathedral in the world and…. it’s home to the dining hall of Harry Potter fame.

-We’ve put together this handy map of the tour too, so you shouldn’t get lost (thanks Alpaca Maps!).
+I’ve put together this handy map of the tour, too, so you shouldn’t get lost!

 Your two-hour walking tour of Oxford University is over.

 Want more?
 Guess what?
 There’s more – just carry on reading for the remainder of your Oxford day trip travel guide.

 By now, you know everything about Oxford, and it’s time for bed, right?
 Incorrect.

 PS – this might be a good time to stop off in The Bear – one of Oxford’s best (not to mention one of its oldest) pubs.
 It’s right next to Christ Church

 1 pm – Pick up a packed lunch and head to the Oxford Botanic Gardens